21+ Activities in Colorado Springs in Winter

 Strollers cannot ride on the train, but car seats can, if you’d like.

-Why it’s great in winter: Colorado is gorgeous year round, so why not experience winter from the comfort (and warmth) of a train?
+Why it’s great in winter: Colorado is gorgeous year round, so why not experience winter from the comfort (and warmth) of a train on this incredible experience?

 4. Go on a Jeep Tour